 Natalie’s moving introduction gets to the crux of the slow living mentality.
 She questions why we consume and why we are prone to constantly filling both our dairies and our homes with more stuff and more commitments.
 Her beautiful book shares twenty homes and the story of their inhabitants, who have all chosen to embrace slow living and start simplifying their lives.
 After reading Still: The Slow Home, you’ll feel encouraged to reflect on your own buying and lifestyle choices.

-Favourite quotes from Still: The Slow Home:
+Memorable quotes from Still: The Slow Home:

 - “When we simplify from the inside out – rather than attempting quick-fix solutions from the outside in – the changes we embrace become systematic rather than just surface-based.”